Errno.h

 errno acts like an integer variable.
 A value (the error number) is stored in errno by certain library functions when they detect errors.
 At program startup, the value stored is zero.
 Library functions store only values greater than zero.
 Any library function can alter the value stored before return, whether or not they detect errors.
 Most functions indicate that they detected an error by returning a special value, typically NULL for functions that return pointers, and -1 for functions that return integers.
 A few functions require the caller to preset errno to zero and test it afterwards to see if an error was detected.

 The errno macro expands to an lvalue with type int, sometimes with the extern and/or volatile type specifiers depending upon the platform.
 Originally this was a static memory location, but macros are almost always used today to allow for multi-threading, so that each thread will see its own thread-local error number.

 The header file also defines macros that expand to integer constants that represent the error codes.
 The C standard library only requires three to be defined:

-EDOM

-Results from a parameter outside a function's domain, e.g.